-We hereby consent to the incorporation by reference in the Registration Statement on Form S-3 (No. 333-236943) of Gladstone Land Corporation of our report dated February 24, 2021 relating to the financial statements and financial statement schedule, which appears in this Form 10-K.
+We hereby consent to the incorporation by reference in the Registration Statements on Form S-3 (No. 333-236943) of Gladstone Land Corporation of our report dated February 21, 2023 relating to the financial statements, financial statement schedule and the effectiveness of internal control over financial reporting, which appears in this Form 10-K.

-/s/ PricewaterhouseCoopers LLP McLean, Virginia February 24, 2021
+/s/ PricewaterhouseCoopers LLP Washington, DC February 21, 2023